Lifestyles and Nutrition

 - Emotions.
 There is a wide range in how emotional issues affect eating habits.
 When faced with a great deal of stress, some people tend to overeat, while others find it hard to eat at all.

 - Green food/Sustainability choices.
 Based on a growing understanding of diet as a public and personal issue, more and more people are starting to make food choices based on their environmental impact.
 Realizing that their food choices help shape the world, many individuals are opting for a vegetarian diet, or, if they do eat animal products, striving to find the most “cruelty-free” options possible.
-Purchasing local and organic food products and items grown through sustainable products also helps shrink the size of one’s dietary footprint.
+Purchasing local and products and items grown through sustainable processes also helps shrink the size of one’s dietary footprint.

 People choose a vegetarian diet for various reasons, including religious doctrines, health concerns, ecological and animal welfare concerns, or simply because they dislike the taste of meat.
 There are different types of vegetarians, but a common theme is that vegetarians do not eat meat.
 Four common forms of vegetarianism are: